 High Arctic Explorer: Svalbard, Greenland & Iceland

 Beginning in Svalbard before sailing west across the Greenland Sea and exploring Greenland’s long eastern coastline to finish in Iceland, this is an audacious Arctic journey of startling diversity and contrast.
-Spectacular landscapes, towering glaciers and once-in-a-lifetime wildlife encounters will all vie for the highlights list.
+Spectacular landscapes, towering glaciers and once-in-a-lifetime wildlife encounters all vie for the highlights list.

 13 or 15 Days

-High Arctic Explorer: Svalbard, Greenland & Iceland - 13 or 15 Days - $5,952
+High Arctic Explorer: Svalbard, Greenland & Iceland - 13 or 15 Days - $17,095

 Trip Summary and Itinerary Map

-• 9 full days - Svalbard (2 days) & East Greenland (7 days)
+• Up to 11 full days off-ship exploring in Svalbard & East Greenland

-Start from Longyearbyen and end at Reykjavik
+Start from Oslo and end at Reykjavik

 Landmarks potentially visited on High Arctic Explorer: Svalbard, Greenland & Iceland